Board of Directors

 David Tucker, Great Western Bank

-David has lived in for Ames 25 years, working the last 17 as Assistant Vice President for Commercial Lending for First Federal before been purchased by Great Western Bank three years ago.
-He has been married for 33 years and has four children and two grandchildren.
-David has served as the Head Usher for St. Cecilia Catholic Church for the last 15 years and on the liturgy board for the last three.
-He is an active fund raiser for United Way and has volunteered for the Day of Caring.
-He is a recent graduate of Leadership Ames through the Ames Chamber of Commerce.
+David has lived in Ames 28 years, working as a Vice President in commercial loans for Great Western bank.
+He has been married 37 years, has 4 children and 2 grandchildren.
+David is a very active member of St. Thomas Catholic Church in Ames, fund raiser for United Way and the Boys and Girls Club.
+He is a graduate of Ames Leadership and serves as an ambassador for the Chamber of Commerce.
 David’s interest include sports, hunting, fishing and spending time with his family.

 Dr. David Williams, MD, Unity Point Clinic